-The Port's long-term debt comprises of senior debt in the form of Harbor Revenue Bonds, commercial paper, and subordinated debt in the form of a loan.
-As of June 30, 2014 and 2013, the Port's outstanding long-term debt was \$906.0 million and \$921.1 million, respectively.
+The Port's long-term debt comprises of senior debt in the form of Harbor Revenue Bonds and commercial paper.
+As of June 30, 2015 and 2014 the Port's outstanding long-term debt was \$1.1 billion and \$906.0 million, respectively.
 For all outstanding bonds, the Port continues to maintain Aa2, AA, and AA credit ratings from Moody's, Standard & Poor's, and Fitch Ratings, respectively.
 For its commercial paper, the ratings are P-1, A-1+, and F-1+, respectively.